pushpak25w/crime-dashboard-for-India/README.md

 ### Features to be added:
 1. Accessing data from database instead of reading csv files.
-2. Update and deleting of records in database.
+2. Update and delete for records in database.

 ## Two types of visualizations: